archlinux/aur/README.md

 * More robust information in "check"
 * Historical support -- 7d/28d profits
 * Reduce API calls
-* Find a new API to hand all stock calls (quandl?).
-Alpha Vantage is unreliable
+* Find a new API to hand all stock calls (morningstar?).
+Alpha Vantage is unreliable and having 4 different sources is not optimal.